 Diet Schedule According to the Blue Nose Pitbull’s Age

-The diet quantity and frequency also varies with the age of blue nose Pitbull.
-If you have a little blue nose Pitbull puppy, then feed it soft dry food 2-3 times a day.
+The diet quantity and frequency also varies with their age.
+If you have a little puppy, then feed it soft dry food 2-3 times a day.
 Once the puppy starts to develop its teeth, start feeding it high protein food for large breeds 2-3 times a day until your dog reaches 12 months of age.
 Once your blue nose Pitbull becomes an adult, feed it 1-2 times a day.
 The best way is to feed two times a day.
 If you are feeding two times a day, then calculate the daily food limit according to your dog’s weight, and then feed 50% on each session.
 If you provide your dog a branded dog food, you will find the feeding instructions on food packaging.
 However, if you are feeding it homemade food, then feed your dog 2-4% of its body’s weight.

 Best Foods for a Blue Nose Pitbull